Explore Pittsburgh

 PedalPGH is an annual charity ride for BikePGH

-Since 1994, PedalPGH has grown to become Pennsylvania’s largest one-day bike ride – join thousands of participants from across the state and beyond to discover the city of Pittsburgh, a network of 90 distinct neighborhoods connected by historic bridges, lush riversides, and some of the region’s best new in-city bike infrastructure.
+Since 1994, PedalPGH has grown to become Western Pennsylvania’s largest bike ride – join thousands of participants from across the state and beyond to discover the city of Pittsburgh, a network of 90 distinct neighborhoods connected by historic bridges, lush riversides, and some of the region’s best new in-city bike infrastructure.
 It’s a casual, fun ride that welcomes people of all ages, abilities and fitness levels to explore the neighborhoods, parks, bridges, and geography that make the “Steel City” so unique.
 Proceeds fund Bike Pittsburgh (BikePGH), a registered 501(c)(3) charitable non-profit that works on behalf of the Pittsburgh community to make the city safe and accessible for everyone to bike and walk.

 Register